skantay/go-reloaded/README.md

         - `"1E(hex) files were added"` → `"1E(hex) files were added"`
         - `"1E (hex)files were added"` → `"1E (hex)files were added"`

-   - If perceding symbol is `\n` then flag won't change anything.
+   - If preceding symbol is `\n` then flag won't change anything.

 3. **Specific Flags with Second Argument:**
    - Specific flags, namely `(up)`, `(cap)`, and `(low)`, have a second argument.